SSaquif/docker-notes/README.md

 |                                                                                        | Each container is an `isolated instance`, can't access each others resources |
 |                                                                                        |          There are ways to share data between containers if needed           |

-## Building Images
+## DockerFile Instructions

 Following section looks into how to build docker images by going through each docker command.
-At the end there is an example for building an image of the boilerplate react app.
+In the next `Building Images section` we will see an example for building an image of the boilerplate react app.

+The section outlines

+- Basic instructions like adding and removing files for docker
+- running terminal commands on docker
+- setting `env variables` in docker
+- exposing ports

 ### From